W8VM

 Public Service over the years:

-Our 2003 FIELD DAY WEEKEND activity occurred on June 28-29 in Columbia Station, Ohio.
+Our 2017 FIELD DAY WEEKEND activity occurred on June 24-25 in Cleveland, Ohio.

 NEW!
 1962 FIELD DAY WEEKEND activity.